Infinidat/cinder/README.md

 To use Infinidat Infinibox as a block storage back end, cinder-volume container should be deployed.

-Procedure
+Procedure:

 Generate a default environment file that prepares images using your Satellite server as a source.
 Refer to an official RedHat OpenStack 16.2 deployment guide (Chapter: [3.16.
 Preparing a Satellite server for container images](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/16.2/html/director_installation_and_usage/assembly_preparing-for-director-installation#proc_preparing-a-satellite-server-for-container-images_preparing-for-director-installation)) point 9

 Edit the "containers-prepare-parameter.yaml" file.